 This course examines a few of the major developments of the 19th and 20th centuries in some detail.
-Topics include evolution, genetics and a synthesis of the two; the wave theory of light and special relativity; the discovery of the atomic and nuclear structure of matter; and the Manhattan Project.
+Topics include evolution, genetics, and a synthesis of the two; the wave theory of light and special relativity; the discovery of the atomic and nuclear structure of matter; and the Manhattan Project.
 Also considered are the various ways historians of science go about constructing the stories they write as well as some of the historiographic issues they face.
-This course satisfies the humanities distribution requirement.
 Also offered as Physics 311 and through European Studies.

 319. The Nuclear World.

 Are nuclear weapons fundamentally different from conventional weapons?
 If they are, how did we allow them to become such a central part of our political world?
 In this course we examine the confluence of history and science that led from the discovery of nuclear fission to the first atomic weapons and beyond, to issues of use and control of nuclear materials today.
-To help us understand some of the complexities of the nuclear world, we will study and discuss both the scientific and the historical sides of the issue through scholarly accounts, primary documents, biography, fiction and film.
-This course satisfies the science studies distribution requirement.
-Also offered through Peace Studies and as Physics 319.
+To help us understand some of the complexities of the nuclear world, we will study and discuss both the scientific and the historical sides of the issue through scholarly accounts, primary documents, biography, fiction, and film.
+Also offered as Physics 319 and through Peace Studies.